 The School of Drama is committed to educating each individual’s mind, body and spirit.
-Rigorous coursework is coupled with intensive production work to produce actors ready to compete at the highest level in today’s demanding professional environment in theater, television and film.
+Rigorous coursework is coupled with intensive production work to produce actors ready to compete for acting careers at the highest level in today’s demanding professional environment in theater, television and film.

 Bachelor of Fine Arts